 12. Where will the classes meet?

 New student orientation is on the TAMU main campus in College Station.
-After orientation, all classes are held at the Texas Medical Center, in the TAMU’s institute of Biosciences and Technology (ALKEK Building), at the corner of Holcombe and Pressler.
+After orientation, all classes are held at the Texas Medical Center, in the TAMU’s institute of Biosciences and Technology (ALKEK Building), at the corner of Holcombe and Pressler in Houston.